SwissDataScienceCenter/renku/docs/docs/10-users/60-sessions/guides/10-add-session-launcher-to-project.md

 ### I have a **code repository that defines what packages I need.**

-Select the **Create from Code** option and let Renku build a environment based on your code for you- no knowledge of Docker required!
+Select the **Create from Code** option and let Renku build a environment based on your code for you - no knowledge of Docker required!

 → See [How to create an environment with custom packages installed](/docs/users/sessions/guides/create-environment-with-custom-packages-installed).